Child Custody in San Diego: Protecting Your Family’s Best Interests

 It is important to note that custody and a child support order are two different things.
 The parent who gets primary custody of a child will receive child support from the parent with whom the child does not live, also called a noncustodial parent.

 A Lawyer Who Fights For San Diego Parents

-In divorce cases involving children, child custody and visitation can be a parent’s highest priority.
+In divorce cases involving children, custody and visitation can be a parent’s highest priority.
 At Ryan Family Law, we have a thorough understanding of child custody law, hearings and procedures.
-We can help you under the applicable California child custody laws and represent your interests in the courtroom.
+We can help you under the applicable California custody laws and represent your interests in the courtroom.

 Do Not Wait To Schedule Your Free Consultation

 You can contact Ryan Family Law now to start the process of defending your parental rights.
 We will provide you with the guidance and support you need to navigate the legal system and achieve the best possible outcome for your children.

 Need legal help? – Contact Ryan Family Law Today

 Need legal help?
 Ryan Family Law can assist you in getting the best outcome for your custody case.
 We have three office locations throughout San Diego County, and our founding attorney Paul J. Ryan, Esq., will help create a personalized strategy to advocate for your needs.
 You can take advantage of a free phone consultation with Paul by calling us at 858-222-6600 – he’s often able to schedule that same day.
 If you can’t call right now, feel free to use our fast and easy Contact Form to schedule your consultation.